Click and Collect grows as delivery method during record breaking Black Friday weekend

 21% of online shoppers opted to buy online and collect in store during the weekend according to smart logistics company Pargo, with ‘Click and Collect’ orders up 61% compared to the same period last year.

-TFG, Cape Union Mart, Wellness Warehouse and OneDayOnly are just a few of the online retailers that offer the pickup point solution, in order to give their consumers more flexible delivery options and the convenience of not having to wait at home for the courier all day.
+TFG, Cape Union Mart, Wellness Warehouse and OneDayOnly are just a few of the online retailers that offer the Pick-up Points solution, in order to give their consumers more flexible delivery options and the convenience of not having to wait at home for the courier all day.

 Lionel Shap, Head of Operations said Pargo processed 10 times more orders over the Black Friday and Cyber Monday weekend than normally and that Pargo saw an increase of 179% in orders compared to the same period last year.

 The top user collected 11 parcels at 1 store.
 The fastest delivery during this period was for a parcel ordered at 20:34 pm on Cyber Monday.
-The parcel was delivered to the pickup point at 8:02 am the following morning.
+The parcel was delivered to the Pick-up Points at 8:02 am the following morning.